Armscor M16 22

 The Armscor M1600 is a semi-automatic rifle made by Armscor (formerly Squires Bingham Co.).
-The rifle bears a resemblance to the Colt M16 family of firearms but is chambered in .22 LR.
+The rifle bears a resemblance to the AR-15/M16 family of firearms, but is chambered in .22 LR.
 As they are two entirely different firearms, there is no interchangeability of parts.

 There are some prominent differences between the two.
-For example, the carry handle on the M16 22 is considerably smaller and moved farther forward along the body of the rifle than the Colt, and the stock of the Armscor model is made of wood as opposed to plastic.
+For example, the carry handle on the M16 22 is considerably smaller and moved further forward along the body of the rifle than the Colt, and the stock of the Armscor model is made of wood as opposed to plastic.
 There is also a model with a collapsible stock (designated M1600R).
 The rifle was conceived out of want of an M16-like rifle in .22 caliber.
 This is a reasonably accurate semi-automatic rifle for plinking.